Quadratic torsion orders on Jacobian varieties: Introduction

 \subsection{Acknowledgment}

+The authors are indebted to the anonymous referee for the thorough reading of the manuscript and for many suggestions, comments and corrections that improved the manuscript.
+The authors would especially like to thank the referee for the suggestions that strengthened the statements and the proofs of Proposition \ref{prop11} and Proposition \ref{prop21}.
 All the calculations in this work were performed using \textbf{Magma}, \cite{Magma}.
 M. Sadek is supported by The Scientific and Technological Research Council of Turkey, T\"{U}B\.{I}TAK, research grant ARDEB 1001/122F312.